Image credit: Lenny Martinez.

 Portfolios are evaluated based upon the coherence and scope of the body of work, as demonstrated by the clarity of inquiry or vision; quality of execution of artistic product; command of medium; use of materials, including technology, computation, fabrication, and research; and demonstrated ability of the artist to contribute to and impact artistic conversations and practices at MIT and beyond.

-A generous endowment allows for the award of up to three Graduate Student prizes of $5,000, and up to one undergraduate prize of $2,500.
-Recipients also participate in a joint exhibition in the Wiesner Student Art Gallery (in 2023 this exhibition will be presented in digital format).
+A generous endowment allows for the award of graduate student prizes of $5,000 each, and undergraduate prizes of $2,500.
+Recipients also participate in a joint exhibition in the Wiesner Student Art Gallery.

 The Harold and Arlene Schnitzer Prize in the Visual Arts was established in 1996 through the generosity of Harold and Arlene Schnitzer of Portland, Oregon.
 Schnitzer, a real estate investor, graduated from MIT in 1944 with a degree in metallurgy.